 Share Patron Data Across All Departments

 Many arts organizations struggle with sharing data between the ticketing, marketing and fundraising departments because they use disparate systems.
-Without shared insights into patron behavior, arts organizations will be unable to identify which programming patrons have bought tickets to, how often they engage with marketing materials, and when they donate.
+Without shared insights into patron behavior, arts organizations will be unable to identify which programming patrons have bought tickets to, how often they engage with marketing materials, when they donate, and even opportunities to increase ticket sales.

 If an organization has email marketing or social media campaigns, engagement data should be shared across all departments.
 Shared patron information empowers arts organizations to customize marketing and enhance the experience for their audience.